-- a) To discharge those functions falling within The Local Authorities (Functions and Responsibilities) (England) Regulations 2000, regulations 2 and 3 and Schedule 1 Part A paragraphs 5-31, Part I paragraphs 46-47A and Schedule 2 paragraphs 16-18 and as may be amended. - b) Those matters referred to in an agreement between South Downs National Park and Horsham District Council, having effect from 1 April 2011, shall be discharged by the Planning Committee (South) only. - c) Determination of applications as follows: - Where the Head of Development considers the application should be presented to the Planning Committee for a decision. - 2.
-Any planning application that is defined as a departure application under the Town & Country Planning (Development Management Procedure)(England) Order 2015, where the recommendation of the Head of Development would represent an initial departure from the development plan with the exception of where the initial departure has already been agreed by virtue of a previous grant of planning permission (extant and not extant) and the application represents a subsequent application for either the same, similar or alternative development on the same or an adjacent site which would not alter the previous material planning considerations.
+- a) To discharge those functions falling within The Local Authorities (Functions and Responsibilities) (England) Regulations 2000, regulations 2 and 3 and Schedule 1 Part A paragraphs 5-31, Part I paragraphs 46-47A and Schedule 2 paragraphs 16-18 and as may be amended. - b) Those matters referred to in an agreement between South Downs National Park and Horsham District Council, having effect from 1 April 2011, shall be discharged by the Planning South Committee only. - c) Determination of applications as follows: - i. applications made by or on behalf of, the Council - ii. where the application has been made by a Member or an officer or a member of their immediate family - iii. where a member of the relevant Planning Committee requests; such request to be in writing (to include e-mail) and received by the Development Manager within 35 days of the date of validation of the application - iv. where eight or more persons in different households or bodies make a written representation (to include email), which discloses a material planning consideration within the consultation period and is inconsistent with the Development Manager's recommendation; - v. any application that is defined as a departure application under the Town & Country Planning (Development Management Procedure)(England) Order 2015, where the recommendation of the Development Manager would represent a departure to the development plan - vi. where the Parish or Neighbourhood Council makes a written representation (to include email) which discloses a material planning consideration and is inconsistent with the Development Manager's recommendation, within the consultation period, and wishes to address the Planning Committee - vii.
+Where the Development Manager considers the application should be presented to the Development Management Committee for a decision